 Introducing Right Inbox’s “Mail Merge for Gmail” feature

-Because using BCC within Gmail isn’t the best way to send a mass email campaign, Right Inbox is launching its latest feature Summer 2022, “Mail Merge for Gmail”.
-This feature, part of the Right Inbox Chrome extension, lets you contact multiple recipients with a customized message, and thereby scale your outreach without using the personal touch.
+Because using BCC within Gmail isn’t the best way to send a mass email campaign.“Mail Merge for Gmail”, part of the Right Inbox Chrome extension, lets you contact multiple recipients with a customized message, and thereby scale your outreach without using the personal touch.

 It’s not straightforward using Gmail to send a bulk email campaign, whether you’re using Mail Merge or BCC, but our new feature removes the unnecessary steps, making it a much easier process.
 With Mail Merge for Gmail you can: